Ambulance Community First Responders

 How does the scheme work?

-When you dial 999 the first thing you will be asked is the address of the emergency.
-Whilst you are being asked for further information, the Dispatchers will be looking for the nearest available resources and will be mobilising those that are required.
+When you dial 999 the first thing you will be asked is "is the patient breathing".
+You will be asked for further information, including your address, which enables the Dispatchers to locate the nearest available resources and they will mobilise those that are required.
 One of those resources may well be a Community First Responder who will be alerted via his mobile phone.
 All this happens within seconds, so that help can arrive as quickly as possible.

 How can I find out more?